Turtle Nesting Season has Two Sections

 What Is the Sea Turtle Nesting Process Like?

 The anatomy of sea turtles and their reproductive instincts are part of what makes these animals so fascinating.
 According to an in-depth Q&A provided by the Sea Turtle Conservancy, sea turtles lay an average of 110 eggs in a single nest and lay multiple nests per season.
 That’s a lot of eggs, just for one turtle!
-Once female turtles select the exact spot they are going to build their nest, they dig a body pit using all four flippers and then construct an egg chamber by slowly scooping away sand using their back two flippers.
-The egg chamber is an impressive structure for an aquatic animal that does not usually burrow and is located two feet below the surface of the soil.
-Once the chamber is complete, the turtle’s ovipositor (an egg-laying organ) begins contracting and depositing one to four eggs at a time.
+Once female turtles select the exact spot for their nest, they dig a body pit using all four flippers and then construct an egg chamber by slowly scooping away sand using their back two flippers.
+The egg chamber is an impressive structure for an aquatic animal that does not usually burrow and is located two feet below the soil’s surface.
+Once the chamber is complete, the turtle’s ovipositor (an egg-laying organ) begins contracting and depositing one to four eggs.
 When the turtle is finished, she covers both the nest and her trail to lessen the chance predators will find the eggs.
 Sea turtles must nest on land because the eggs breathe through a membrane that cannot be submerged in water.

 How Often Do Sea Turtles Nest?